 - Galaxy S8 and S8+ (Maybe)

 Obviously there are several other Samsung Android devices from the Galaxy A series, tablets, to the older Galaxy Note 8 that should, could or might get Android 10 as well.
 Unfortunately, we don’t have a roadmap or any solid leaks to go by yet.
-So, instead, we simply listed the most important and most recent flagship devices above, all of which we’re almost certain will get Android 10.
+So, instead, we simply listed the most important and most recent flagship devices above.
+Expect ANY Samsung phone released within the last 18 months to get Android 10.

 OnePlus Android 10 Updates